TDGCN-Based Mobile Multiuser Physical-Layer Authentication for EI-Enabled IIoT: Simulation Results and Analysis

-False alarm rate and miss detection rate are typically used to gauge the reliability of PLA models.
+\textit{Performance Metrics:} False alarm rate and miss detection rate are typically used to gauge the reliability of PLA models.
 However, these coarse-grained metrics might not be suitable for multiuser scenarios as they overlook which legal or illegal transmitter the received signal originates from.
-Thus, drawing inspiration from \cite{meng2023multiuser,meng2024multiobservation,jing2023multi,liao2019multiuser}, the reliability of the proposed multiuser PLA model is evaluated by the fine-grained authentication metric: authentication accuracy, defined as
+Thus, drawing inspiration from \cite{meng2023multiuser,meng2024multiobservation,jing2023multi,liao2019multiuser}, the reliability of the proposed multiuser PLA model is evaluated by authentication accuracy, defined as $P_{\mathrm{accuracy}}=\frac{1}{N\cdot K}\sum_{n=1}^{N \cdot K}\mathbb{I}(\bm{L}_{n}=\bm{Y}_{n})$, where $N\cdot K$ is the number of CSI fingerprint sequences, $\bm{L}_{n}$ and $\bm{Y}_{n}$ represent actual and predicted identity labels of the $n$-th CSI fingerprint sequences, respectively. $\mathbb{I}$ is the indicator function, defined as $\mathbb{I}(\cdot)= \{ $.